Shop by Products

 During this period, babies discover cause and effect—shaking, banging and pushing every object within reach.
 Hand-eye coordination improves; favorite games are "clap hands," "pat-a-cake" and "peek-a-boo."
 Most babies begin crawling around seven months and by ten months, many are starting to "cruise."
 In addition, they begin to put sounds together to form simple words.

-At this age, tots begin using their imagination.
-Children engage in imitative and make-believe play and problem solving strategies.
+At this age, children begin using their imagination.
+They engage in imitative and make-believe play and problem solving strategies.
 They can match objects by shape and color, follow simple instructions, and dance to music.
 Language also explodes around 18 months, and toddlers acquire new words at a mind-boggling rate.